santiment/academy/src/docs/santiment-queries/api-access/index.md

 ## How to use the Web interface to write queries for the API?

-The web interface is a powerful tool for exploring the data, writing queries, observing the results in real-time or explore prebuilt dashboards.
+The web interface is a powerful tool for exploring the data, writing queries, observing the results in real-time, or exploring prebuilt dashboards.

 Even when the data is consumed only through the API, it is recommended to use the web interface to write the SQL queries.
 The web interface